brainstormforce/wp-spectra/readme.txt

 * Improvement: Global - Added responsive support for gradient background settings.
 * Improvement: Global - Added rel attribute support for anchor tag elements.
 * Fix: Container - Resolved an issue wherein the Core Image block's alignment would not work as expected when inside a Container.
+* Fix: Info Box - Resolved an issue wherein the overall alignment is not supported in RTL mode.
 * Fix: Taxonomy List - Resolved an issue wherein plural forms would be incorrectly translated.
 * Fix: Custom CSS - Resolved an issue wherein the custom CSS would get special characters converted to unicode.
 * Fix: Global - Resolved an issue wherein the translated setting panels in some Spectra blocks would cause some Spectra Pro features in those blocks to not work as expected.